 Visit a local market

 We love visiting markets when we travel because they give us a chance to interact with locals and because of the ambiance—people are almost always happy when they’re shopping and eating good things.
 In Bordeaux, you can have this experience almost every day of the year.
-Thirty markets around the city feature food, flowers, clothing, crafts, and books year-round.
+Markets around the city feature food, flowers, clothing, crafts, and books year-round.